mvolkmann/blog/src/web-dev-tips.md

 ### CSS variables

-CSS variables (a.k.a custom properties) are useful for storing and referring to values that are used in multiple places.
+CSS variables (a.k.a. custom properties) are useful for storing and referring to values that are used in multiple places.
 Changing the value of a variable updates all the property values where it is used.